- What we do

 Referrals can be made by GPs, A&E, sexual health clinics or other health professionals.
 We do not have any clinics that you can refer yourself to.

-If you are referred for early pregnancy assessment you will be contacted by nursing staff, with an ultrasound scan appointment.
+If you are referred for early pregnancy assessment you will be contacted by nursing staff to discuss an appointment.

 If you are referred to the termination of pregnancy clinic you will be contacted by adminstration staff with an appointment.